 The internet and other digital and information technologies are powerful tools, which open up new opportunities for everyone.
 Electronic communication helps teachers and pupils learn from each other.
 These technologies can stimulate discussion, promote creativity and increase awareness of context to promote effective learning.
 Children and young people should have an entitlement to safe internet access at all times.

 The requirement to ensure that children and young people are able to use the internet and related communications technologies appropriately and safely is addressed as part of the wider duty of care to which all who work in schools are bound.
-A school E-safety Policy should help to ensure safe and appropriate use.
-The development and implementation of such a strategy should involve all the stakeholders in a child’s education from the head teacher and governors to the senior leaders and classroom teachers, support staff, parents, members of the community and the pupils themselves.
+The purpose of a school e-safety policy is to ensure safe and appropriate use.
+The development and implementation of such a strategy should involve all the stakeholders in a child’s education from the head teacher and governors to the senior leaders and classroom teachers, support staff, parents and carers, members of the community and the pupils themselves.